 - Request a personalized demo

-2. Time Doctor – Best for time and productivity tracking
+2. Time Doctor – Best time tracking software for employee monitoring

-Time Doctor is more of a productivity tracking tool than traditional time clock software, helping businesses that employ salaried knowledge workers keep a pulse on how employee hours are being spent.
+Time Doctor is more of a productivity tracking tool a than traditional time clock app, helping businesses that employ salaried knowledge workers keep a pulse on how employee hours are being spent.

 Employers can use Time Doctor to see things like how much time employees are spending on specific types of tasks, which apps they use for work most often, and which websites they’re spending the most time on.